hgcl/clara-le/pages/posts/38-hiking-eating-harvesting.md

 [insert construction noises]

 _Okay_, I'm making it sound worse than what it was.
-In reality, we stumbled upon a cute Vietnamese restaurant—yes, one of the rare restaurants to be open.
+In reality, we stumbled upon a cute Vietnamese restaurant — yes, one of the rare restaurants to be open.
 Bonus points: we also visited two nougat producers and brought back a lot of sweet edible souvenirs.
 We discovered _black nougat_ that is made with mostly honey and as little sugar as possible.
 It's official, I can now never go back to "regular white nougat".

 ## Activity \#3: harvesting pepper